Are Alcoholism and OCD Related?

 Serotonin

-Working your way out of a frustrated state takes tools and flexibility that a person with OCD either doesn’t have or can’t access.
+A psychologist named William Hwang Psy.D. says that Working your way out of a frustrated state takes tools and flexibility that a person with OCD either doesn’t have or can’t access.
 For example, recommendations to take a walk or write in a journal may be mentally impossible for a sufferer of OCD.

 Humans produce serotonin in the brainstem and enteric system.
 The enteric nervous system extends from the esophagus to the anus and secretes serotonin.
 Because of the system’s location in the digestive system, substances like alcohol that are processed in that system can affect serotonin production.

-What Alcohol Does to the Enteric Nervous System
+What Does Alcohol to the Enteric Nervous System?

 An unhealthy digestive tract will limit your ability to generate serotonin.
 If you are already struggling with a low number of serotonin receptors as part of your OCD condition, drinking alcohol is a dangerous choice.

-What Alcohol Does to the Brain
+What Does Alcohol Do to the Brain?

 When a healthy brain is exposed to a euphoria-inducing amount of alcohol, a dopamine rush is common.
 Dopamine is a chemical that helps you to feel confident.
 Using alcohol to generate a dopamine rush can overload dopamine receptors.

-People with OCD experience a burst of dopamine when they engage in compulsive behavior.
+A Research on Healthfully written by Aubri John in December 2018 shows that people with OCD experience a burst of dopamine when they engage in compulsive behavior.
 The relief is temporary.
 Using alcohol to generate that rush instead of compulsive behavior can create a powerful sense of control.

 It’s important to remember that people with OCD cannot stop the intrusive thoughts that trouble them.
 They engage in compulsive activities to temporarily address those thoughts.
 When individuals with OCD use alcohol to boost their dopamine output, they temporarily negate the need for compulsive action.